 Why people try it: The tapeworm will reduce the calories that your body absorbs, so you can still eat the same amount and lose weight.
 “Many dieters think they will magically lose weight without any side effects and that it’s ‘no big deal,’” says Amidor.

-The reality: There is a LITERAL parasite living in your gastrointestinal system.
-The tapeworm eats gobbles up food and nutrients that you need.
-“You lose weight, due to lack of nourishment, and develop symptoms such as nausea, diarrhea, fatigue, and abdominal pain,” she adds.
-And because the tapeworm is ingesting the nutrients you need, it can cause serious vitamin and mineral deficiencies with unpleasant side effects (like bone pain and anxiety, for example).
+The reality: There’s a literal parasite living in your gastrointestinal system.
+The tapeworm eats gobbled-up food and nutrients that you need.
+“You lose weight due to lack of nourishment, and develop symptoms such as nausea, diarrhea, fatigue, and abdominal pain,” she adds.
+Since the tapeworm is ingesting the nutrients you need, it can cause serious vitamin and mineral deficiencies with unpleasant side effects (like bone pain and anxiety, for example).

 Decide you want that tapeworm out of you?
 You’ve got to give your doctor a stool sample, so they can determine the type of tapeworm you ingested.
 Then they’ll prescribe an anti-parasitic along with an antibiotic because, fun fact, tapeworms can cause bleeding in your intestines, and that can lead to infection.